-The absolute time at which this is expected to fire (release handlers or skip), in a newly allocated AbsoluteTime85 object.
-When the timer has been created or re-scheduled (see Timer.reschedule86) using an instance of RelativeTime for its time parameter then it will return the sum of the current time and the RelativeTime remaining time before the timer is expected to fire/skip.
-The clock association of the returned time is the clock on which this timer is based.
+The absolute time at which this is expected to fire (release handlers or skip), in a newly allocated AbsoluteTime object.
+When the timer has been created getFireTime(AbsoluteTime)

-getFireTime(AbsoluteTime)

 Get the time at which this Timer is expected to fire.
 When the Timer is disabled, the returned time is that of the skipping of the firing.
 When the Timer is not-active it throws IllegalStateException.